andens/vue-dnd-list/README.md

 `listTerminatorClass`: The class that will be applied to the terminator item.
 Defaults to `dnd-terminator`.

+`reverse-rendering`: Switches internal logic to account for a reversed rendering order of list items when for example `flex-direction: row-reverse` is used.

 The `sort-end` event is emitted when sorting finishes.
 If sorting has become activated, this happens when the mouse button is released, otherwise it happens when the helper item has settled into place.

 The slot content is repeated for each element in `v-model` and scoped with the following data: